gregorisbachtsevanos/TransCloud/README.md

 npm install
 ```
 Usage

 Set up your translation files:

-Create JSON files for each language in your project.
+*Create JSON files for each language in your project*

 For example:

 ```
 // en.json